zafar26/masjid/README.md

 # FEATURES

 * users can register/login
-* users can choose bus seat
+* users can view expenditure of masjid-organisation

 # MADE WITH